University High School, Melbourne: Story Street Campus

-The Story Street campus is well connected, with direct access to the tram route 19 line along Royal Parade, and the school will soon also benefit (opening 2025) from the Parkville train station as part of the Metro Tunnel project.
-This main campus has several distinct areas.
+Public transport links at the Story Street campus include the tram route 19 on Royal Parade, and access to the new Parkville train station, with the Metro Tunnel now open.
+The main campus is made up of several distinct areas.

 North Building - At Story Street, the North Building (main building) was constructed in 1930 during the Great Depression.
 It connects with the West Building and Music Wing, which spans three levels, and contains rooms numbered 100 through 405.
-The main foyer displays photographs, plaques and banners honouring past academic and sporting achievements, as well as former principals.
-The 100s include the General Office, Student Services counter, Performance Centre, food technology classrooms, and general-purpose rooms.
-The second floor (200s) contains Year 7 and Year 8 sub-school offices, as well as junior science laboratories, and a prayer room.
-The third floor (300s) houses the Maths and LOTE offices, computer labs, mathematics, LOTE and English classrooms.
-The 400s are an extension of this level and contain the EAL classrooms.
+It includes offices, classrooms and a performance centre.

 South Building - On the opposite side of the courtyard stands the South Building, a four-storey block added and expanded in stages from the 1960s to 2007.
-The South Building houses the much loved school Library on its ground floor and humanities classrooms (600s) and multiple science laboratories (700s) on the upper floors.
-In 2007, a fourth floor known as the VCE Centre was added to the top of the South Building, providing senior students with their own space.
-This area includes a VCE staff office as well as private study spaces and classrooms.
-A footbridge links the South and North buildings at the third-floor (700s) level, symbolically connecting the old and new parts of the school.
+This includes the library, classrooms and science laboratories.

 West Building - The West Wing is the smallest of the buildings, but is conjoined with the Music Wing.
-The west wing features many lockers as well as English and Humanities classrooms.
 The Music Wing consists of music classrooms, composition classrooms, practice rooms and the Music Office.
 Rooms in the West and Music wings are numbered as part of the 100s and 200s as they are connected to the North Building.

 Portables - In 2021, portable classrooms were added to the campus to increase the school's capacity after the temporary closure (due to fire) of the South Building and the rising student enrolment numbers.
 There are 12 portables that sit around the perimeter of the oval and they are numbered from rooms 1001 through 1012.